 - Hyperlipidemia (high amount of cholesterol and fats in the blood) or

-- Lung disease (e.g., bronchitis obliterans organizing pneumonia [BOOP], pleural effusion, pneumonitis, or pulmonary fibrosis) or
+- Lung disease (eg, bronchitis obliterans organizing pneumonia [BOOP], pleural effusion, pneumonitis, pulmonary fibrosis) or

-- Liver disease—You may require a smaller dose.
+- Liver disease—Use with caution.
+You may require a smaller dose.

 - Liver transplantation or

-- Lung transplantation—Use is not recommended for these conditions.
+- Lung transplantation—Use is not recommended in patients with these conditions.

 Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 The exact amount of medicine you need has been carefully worked out.
 Using too much will increase the risk of side effects, while using too little may lead to rejection of your transplanted kidney.

-This medicine usually comes with patient information or directions.
+This medicine usually comes with a Medication Guide and patient directions.
 Read them carefully and make sure you understand them before taking this medicine.
 If you have any questions, ask your doctor.

-Do not stop taking this medicine without checking first with your doctor.
-You may have to take this medicine for the rest of your life to prevent your body from rejecting the transplant.
+Do not change your dose or stop taking this medicine without checking first with your doctor.
+You may have to take this medicine for the rest of your life to prevent your body from rejecting the kidney transplant.

-Sirolimus is usually used along with a corticosteroid (cortisone-like medicine) and cyclosporine (immunosuppressive agent).
-Sirolimus should be taken 4 hours after cyclosporine modified oral solution (Neoral®) or cyclosporine modified capsules (Neoral®).
+Sirolimus is usually used along with a corticosteroid (cortisone-like medicine) and cyclosporine.
+Sirolimus should be taken 4 hours after cyclosporine modified oral solution or cyclosporine modified capsules (Neoral®).
 If you have any questions about this, ask your doctor.

-Sirolimus tablets should not be crushed, chewed, or split.
+Swallow the tablet whole.
+Do not crush, break, or chew it.
 If you are unable to take the tablet form, your doctor will give you an oral liquid and be given instructions on how to take it.